Kyle Chandler: 1988–2006: Early career

 Chandler made his film debut in one of the key roles in the 1992 George Strait film, Pure Country.
 From 1991 to 1993, he had a series regular role as Cleveland Indians right fielder Jeff Metcalf in the ABC series Homefront, a drama set in the post-World War II era in the fictional town of River Run, Ohio.
 Homefront ran for two seasons, with Chandler appearing in all 42 episodes.

 In 1994, he made his Broadway debut, co-starring with Ashley Judd, in a revival of William Inge's Picnic at the Roundabout Theatre Company.
 From 1996 to 2000, Chandler starred as the lead character in the CBS series Early Edition, as a man who had the ability to change future disasters.
 He portrayed bar owner Gary Hobson, a stockbroker turned hero who received "tomorrow's newspaper today", delivered to his door by a mysterious cat.
 In 1996, he received the Saturn Award for Best Actor on Television for his portrayal of Hobson.
 Chandler was featured in all 90 episodes of the series, which ran for four seasons.
 In 2001, he appeared opposite Joan Cusack as investment banker Jake Evans in one season of the ABC comedy series What About Joan.

-In 2003, Chandler played scheming lawyer Grant Rashton in six episodes of the short-lived NBC series The Lyon's Den, opposite Rob Lowe.
+In 2003, Chandler played scheming lawyer Grant Rashton in all six episodes of the short-lived NBC series The Lyon's Den, opposite Rob Lowe.
 Working again in film, Chandler played the 1930s film star Bruce Baxter in the 2005 film King Kong (the character was based on romantic film star Bruce Cabot, who played Jack Driscoll in the original King Kong).
 Coincidentally, Chandler later played John Driscoll in The Day the Earth Stood Still.

 In February 2006, Chandler returned to television to guest star as the ill-fated bomb squad leader Dylan Young in two episodes of the ABC series Grey's Anatomy.
 The episodes, titled "It's the End of the World" and "As We Know It", followed Super Bowl XL.
 He received substantial praise for his performance and was nominated for the Outstanding Guest Actor in a Drama Series category at the 58th Primetime Emmy Awards.
 He appeared again on Grey's Anatomy, in the February 15, 2007 episode "Drowning on Dry Land", and the February 22, 2007 episode "Some Kind of Miracle".